joblift/gitlab-panorama/README.md

 Endpoint: `/api/adapter/prometheus`

 Can be used as exporter from a prometheus scraper.

+# Other projects
+Projects that could be used in conjunction to GitLab panorama to visualize, notify or analyze the outputs from the service:

+* [BuildNotify](https://anaynayak.github.io/buildnotify) - CCMenu/CCTray equivalent for Ubuntu
+* [Nevergreen](https://nevergreen.io) - Alternative ccmenu build monitor
+* [ccmenu](http://ccmenu.org/) - ccmenu for the Mac OS menu bar
+* [Prometheus](https://prometheus.io/) - metric alerts and monitoring solution

 ### Disclamer
 GitLab is a registered trademark of GitLab, Inc. The [GitLab logo](https://about.gitlab.com/handbook/marketing/corporate-marketing/#gitlab-trademark--logo-guidelines) is subject to the terms of the Creative Commons Attribution Non-Commercial ShareAlike 4.0 International License.